mayurshewale93/simple/toothbrush.md

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.

-This toothbrush speaks 7 international languages.
+This toothbrush speaks 6 different languages.

 The toothbrush requires 2AA Batteries.